Our Services

 Helpful Resources

-Sudden sharp, electric, or burning neck pain that radiates into the shoulder or arm often points to a pinched cervical nerve, and medically approved next steps include relative rest, anti-inflammatory medications, targeted physical therapy, posture adjustments, and short-term heat or ice, with most people improving in 4 to 6 weeks.
+Sudden sharp, electric, or burning neck pain radiating into the shoulder or arm is often caused by a pinched cervical nerve (cervical radiculopathy).
+Evidence-based next steps include relative rest, anti-inflammatory medications, targeted physical therapy, posture correction, and short-term use of heat or ice.
+Most people recover within 4 to 6 weeks.

-There are several factors to consider, including urgent red flags like new or worsening arm weakness, loss of bladder or bowel control, fever with neck stiffness, severe trauma, chest pain, or shortness of breath, plus when to seek imaging, consider injections or surgery, and how to prevent future flares.
-See complete details below.
+Urgent red flags requiring immediate care include new or worsening arm weakness, loss of bladder or bowel control, fever with neck stiffness, severe trauma, chest pain, or shortness of breath.
+Additional considerations include when imaging is appropriate, whether injections or surgery may be needed, and how to prevent future flare-ups.

 This condition—medically called cervical radiculopathy—happens when a nerve in your neck becomes irritated or compressed.
 The good news?
 Most cases improve with proper, conservative treatment.
 But understanding what's happening and knowing when to act is key.